 Word count: Up to 1,000 words per story (that's 1-1,000 words, no more).
 Stories must be written in English.
 Non-English words allowed as long as the core of the story is understandable by English-readers.

-Simultaneous Submissions: We accept simultaneous submissions for the competition, but if it gets accepted elsewhere we will not be able to publish the story, and we cannot refund the submission cost.
-Please notify us if the story is accepted when you find out.
+Simultaneous Submissions: We accept simultaneous submissions for the competition, but if it gets accepted elsewhere, we will not be able to publish the story, and we cannot refund the submission cost.
+Please notify us if the story is accepted elsewhere when you find out.

 Previously Published Work: Unlike our normal submission window, we are accepting work that has been previously published in another publication (as well as personal blogs, websites, etc.).
 We only ask that you have the full rights to your story so that we can publish it, and that you provide us with the original publisher upon submission.

 Entry Fee: $5 for each story.
-Entry fee must be paid through Ko-fi.
+(One story=$5, Two stories=$10, Three stories=$15, etc.) Entry fee must be paid through Ko-fi.
 If you aren't using the same name on Ko-Fi as you're suing to submit, please include a screenshot of your payment.
 Pay now via Ko-fi!

 Format: Send the file as an email attachment, Word .doc/.docx (no PDFs), 12 point font, double spaced, easy to read font (ex.
 Times New Roman, Cambria, Arial, Helvetica).
 Nathaniel likes serifs, but he won't be offended if you don't.
-Please title your document with your first initial, last name, and title of your work.
+You can title your work however you like, we only ask it doesn't have your whole name.

 PLEASE READ THIS BEFORE SUBMITTING: